tech-jollydev/jolly-arduino-platform/README.md

   - finally click on **burn bootloader** option and the procedure will start automatically

 **Hint**: to keep track of the update process, enable both the **compilation** and **upload** radio button in the **show verbose output during:** option located in the file menu Preferences tab of the Arduino IDE

+Additionally, it is possible to fully customize the code running on ESP8285 by using a dedicated platform available [here](https://github.com/tech-jollydev/jolly-arduino-esp8285-platform).

 ### Issue/Bug report
 You can use **Issues** section of this repository to report an error.
 Before reporting an issue, make sure you've searched for similar one that was already created.